corda/corda-runtime-os/wiki/Member-Onboarding-(Static-Networks).md

 ## Custom Group Parameters (Optional)
 Certain properties may be defined in the group policy to be included in the group parameters of a static network.
 These include the minimum platform version and custom properties containing the prefix "ext.".

-To define such group parameters, include them in a `"groupParameters"` block under `"staticNetwork"`.
+To define such group parameters, include them in a `groupParameters` block under `staticNetwork`.
 For example:
 ```bash
 "groupParameters": {
   "corda.minimum.platform.version": "50000",